Bacteriotherapy: Probiotics

 Probiotics are living bacteria or fungi that confer health benefits.
 They have 3 mechanisms of therapeutic effect: antimicrobial effects, strengthening lining of the intestines, and immune modulation.
 These mechanisms help alter and diversify gut flora to benefit overall health.
 The antimicrobial effect helps prevent the growth of bacteria that cause illness.
 Probiotics also help strengthen tight junctions, multiprotein complexes lining the intestines (as well as other organs and regions of the body) to prevent passage of materials.
-Leaky gut is the term used when tight junctions of the intestines are disrupted and bacteria can exit the intestines.
-Leaky gut is implicated in many gastrointestinal disorders.
-Probiotics stimulate production of a protein that maintains the strength of the intestinal barrier and have beneficial effects on local and systemic immune system responses.

-Medical Uses
+Medical uses

-Gastrointestinal Disorders
+Gastrointestinal disorders

-Probiotics have been used in treatment or prevention of C. diff, irritable bowel disease, irritable bowel syndrome, prevention of radiation or chemotherapy induced sequelae, necrotizing enterocolitis, hepatic encephalopathy, and atopic dermatitis.
+Probiotics have been used in treatment or prevention of C. difficile, irritable bowel disease, irritable bowel syndrome, prevention of radiation or chemotherapy induced sequelae, necrotizing enterocolitis, hepatic encephalopathy, and atopic dermatitis.
 Success in treatment depends on whether single or mixed strains are administered, dose, and specific bacterial species.
 Lactobacillus and Bifidobacterium are the most commonly used probiotic strains.

-Mental Illness: autism spectrum disorder (ASD)
+Autism

-Use of probiotics in psychological states and autism is currently being studied and has shown that probiotics may influence psychological states.
+Use of probiotics in psychological states and autism is being studied and has shown that probiotics may influence psychological states.
 Probiotics have been used to transfer neurochemicals such as GABA.
-There is evidence that disruption of the microbiome may promote overproduction of clostridium tetani, a neurotoxin producing bacteria that may contribute to symptoms of autism.
+There is evidence that disruption of the microbiome may promote overproduction of Clostridium tetani, a neurotoxin producing bacteria that may contribute to symptoms of autism.
 One case study on a 12-year-old boy with ASD, severe cognitive disability, and celiac disease who received probiotic treatment for celiac showed an unexpected improvement in autistic core symptoms that persisted 4 months after treatment.
 Administration of an Autism Diagnostic Observation Schedule (ADOS) showed a 3-point decrease in score (i.e. an improvement in core autistic symptoms) in the social affect domain.
 ADOS scores are typically consistent measures of autism severity, and change is unlikely.
 Microbiota reports consistently show significant differences in the gut of autistic patients compared to non-autistic.
-Ongoing research investigating probiotic use for ASD treatment is required to determine the efficacy of probiotics in reducing symptoms of ASD, and the correlation between probiotics, gut microbiota, and ASD symptoms.

 In studies with mice, probiotic treatment reduced anxiety and depressive behaviors, reversed the impact of maternal separation on depressive behaviors, reversed inflammatory induced and parasite induced anxiety behaviors.
 This evidence suggests that probiotic treatment has antidepressant and anxiolytic effects.